berndbausch/Devstack-Kubernetes/deploy-apps.md

 to *worker1*.
 To attach a
 Cinder volume to several instances, its *multiattach* flag must be set.

-Before setting up a storage class that allows multi-attachment, delete the replicaset, PVC and storage class.
+You will now set up a storage class that allows multi-attachment, but first delete the replica controller, PVC and storage class.

+    $ kubectl delete rc server
+	$ kubectl delete pvc claim1
+	$ kubectl delete sc csi-sc-cinderplugin

 ### 3. Create a Cinder volume type that allows multi-attachment

-To attach a Cinder volume to more than one instance, it must have a multi-attach volume type.
-No such type exists right now, so that you have to create one first.
+To attach a Cinder volume to more than one instance, it must have a *multi-attach volume type*.
+No such volume type exists right now, so that you have to create one first.
 See the [Cinder admin guide](https://docs.openstack.org/cinder/latest/admin/blockstorage-volume-multiattach.html) for more information.

 **On the Devstack server**: